aVolpe/cotizacion/README.md

 ## Develop endpoints

-This endpoints are only available in develop mode (develop profile), and are disabled in production
+This endpoints are only available in develop mode (develop spring profile), and are disabled in production

 * Init exchange places: `/api/places/init`